YuSugihara/QTL-seq/README.md

 ## Usage
 ```
-$ qtlseq -h
+$ usage: qtlseq -r <FASTA> -p <BAM|FASTQ> -b1 <BAM|FASTQ>

-usage: QTL-seq -r <FASTA> -c <BAM | FASTQ> -b <BAM | FASTQ>
-              -n <INT> -o <OUT_DIR> [-T] [-e <DATABASE>]
+                -b2 <BAM|FASTQ> -n1 <INT> -n2 <INT> -o <OUT_DIR>
+                [-F <INT>] [-T] [-e <DATABASE>]

-QTL-seq version 2.0.3
+QTL-seq version 2.0.0

 optional arguments:
   -h, --help        show this help message and exit
   -r , --ref        Reference fasta.
-  -c , --cultivar   fastq or bam of cultivar.
+  -p , --parent     fastq or bam of parent.
 If you specify
                     fastq, please separate pairs by commma,
-                    e.g. -c fastq1,fastq2.
+                    e.g. -p fastq1,fastq2.
 You can use this
                     optiion multiple times
-  -b , --bulk       fastq or bam of mutnat bulk.
+  -b1 , --bulk1     fastq or bam of bulk 1.
 If you specify
                     fastq, please separate pairs by commma,
-                    e.g. -b fastq1,fastq2.
+                    e.g. -b1 fastq1,fastq2.
 You can use this
                     optiion multiple times
+  -b2 , --bulk2     fastq or bam of bulk 2.
+If you specify
+                    fastq, please separate pairs by commma,
+                    e.g. -b2 fastq1,fastq2.
+You can use this
+                    optiion multiple times
+  -n1 , --N-bulk1   Number of individuals in bulk 1.
-  -n , --N-bulk     Number of individuals in mutant bulk.
+  -n2 , --N-bulk2   Number of individuals in bulk 2.
   -o , --out        Output directory.
 Specified name must not
                     exist.
+  -F , --filial     Filial generation.
+This parameter must be
+                    more than 1.
+[2]
   -t , --threads    Number of threads.
 If you specify the number
-                    below one, then, QTL-seq will use the threads
+                    below one, then QTL-seq will use the threads
                     as many as possible.
 [2]
   -T, --trim        Trim fastq by trimmomatic.
   -e , --snpEff     Predicte causal variant by SnpEff.
 Please check